Summarize this article:

 The probabilities associated with a continuous random variable are described by the probability density function (PDF) and cumulative probability function (CDF).
 Here are some key formulas related to continuous random variables.

-PDF of Continuous Random Variable is a function that shows the likelihood of the variable taking on diffrent values.
+PDF of a continuous random variable is a function that shows the likelihood of the variable taking on different values.
 It does not provide probabilities for specific values but rather for intervals.
-X is the continuous random variable, and the formula for the PDF, f (x), is:
+X is the continuous random variable, and the formula for the PDF, f(x), is:

-f (x) = dF(x) / dx = F'(x)
+f(x) = dF(x) / dx = F'(x)

 Here, F(x) is the cumulative distribution function.

 It describes the likelihood that a specific value, x, will be equal to or less than the random variable, X. CDF of a continuous random variable can be found by integrating the PDF.
-The formula is calculated between two points a and b.
+The formula is calculated between two points, a and b.
 The formula for CDF of continuous random variable is:

 The mean of the continuous random variable, X, is its expected value.
 It is calculated as a weighted average of all possible values.
 Also, each value is weighted according to the probability density function (PDF).
 The formula is: